 Graphically, Entombed drips with atmosphere; the changing colors of the rooms were a smart design idea to avoid the player getting lost too easily.
 I especially like the level of detail corridors and rooms have, while it might be not very “historically accurate”, it does its job in bringing the thick, disquieting atmosphere of an Egyptian tomb.
 Unfortunately the sound department is not really of note, with the game being mostly silent except for a few sound effects.
 This of course adds to the atmosphere, but being a fairly long adventure, it could have used at least some low level white noise in the background.

-All in all, Entombed is still pretty engaging to play, clocking in at a couple of hours, or 30 minutes for a quick runthrough, with no available save feature or password system.
-The only thing that doesn’t hold up to present scruting would probably be the corridor sections, since they tend to get repetitive pretty fast: a problem that the Thomas brothers would address in the sequel, Blackwyche.
+Released to mostly favourable reviews, Entombed is still pretty engaging to play, clocking in at a couple of hours, or 30 minutes for a quick runthrough, with no available save feature or password system.
+The only thing that doesn’t hold up to present scrutiny would probably be the corridor sections, since they tend to get repetitive pretty fast: a problem that the Thomas brothers would going on to address in the sequel, Blackwyche.